-For certified identification ("ID") we need this where we do not meet you in person.
-You can have your ID certified at the Post Office for ± 12.75 or certified by a qualified accountant or solicitor.
-The words on the copy certified should be "I certify that this is a copy true copy of the original".
+We need certified identification ("ID") where we do not meet you in person.
+You can have your ID certified at the Post Office for £12.75 or certified by a qualified accountant or solicitor.
+The words on the copy certified should be "I certify that this is a true copy of the original".
+Don't forget we also need a separate document to prove your home address such as a utility bill less than three months old.

-10. Reviews
+44 10.
+Reviews